paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md

 The Protection and Advocacy for Mentally Ill Individuals Act of 1986, referred to in subsec. (a)(2)(D)(ii), was Pub.
 L. 99–319, May 23, 1986, 100 Stat.
 478. Pub.
 L. 99–319 was renamed the Protection and Advocacy for Individuals with Mental Illness Act by Pub.
 L. 106–310, div.
 B, title XXXII, § 3206(a), Oct.
 17, 2000, 114 Stat.
 1193, and is classified generally to chapter 114 (§ 10801 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 10801 of this title](./chapter-114-protection-and-advocacy-for-individuals-with-mental-illness.md#section-10801) and Tables.

 The Individuals with Disabilities Education Act, referred to in subsec. (a)(2)(D)(ii), is title VI of Pub.
 L. 91–230, Apr.
 13, 1970, 84 Stat.
-175, as amended, which is classified generally to chapter 33 (§ 1400 et seq.) of Title 20, Education.
+175, which is classified generally to chapter 33 (§ 1400 et seq.) of Title 20, Education.
 For complete classification of this Act to the Code, see [section 1400 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1400&num=0&edition=prelim) and Tables.

 #### Amendments
 2004—Subsec. (a)(2)(D)(ii).
 Pub.
 L. 108–364 substituted “section 3003 or 3004 of title 29” for “section 3011 or 3012 of title 29”.